matteorinalduzzi/TTM/README.md

 Find the dataset file and select it.
 ![Select Data](./images/SelectData.png)

 The last step is the creation of the credentials to access the dataset stored in the Cloud Object Storage.
 Select 'Load as Credentials' and then copy the output to the clipboard.
-Save the credentials in a text file and copy the credentials within the notebook.
+Copy the credentials within the appropriate section of the notebook.
 ![Credentials](./images/Credentials.png)

 Credentials have a format like that: